AI Summary of Peer-Reviewed Research

 Research area:Health ProfessionsGeneral Health ProfessionsHealthcare Quality and Management

-What the study found: Patients hospitalized in the cardiology department of Aristide Dantec Hospital generally reported satisfactory care.
-The highest-rated areas were reception, privacy, room layout and cleanliness, and meal quality.
+Patients hospitalized in the cardiology department of Aristide Dantec Hospital generally reported high satisfaction with several aspects of care.
+The study found especially positive ratings for reception, room cleanliness and layout, privacy, and meal quality.

-What the researchers tested: The researchers carried out a descriptive cross-sectional study of hospitalized cardiology patients from February 15, 2020, to May 15, 2021.
-They used a questionnaire, analyzed responses with frequencies and averages in Microsoft Excel, and first piloted the survey on 7 patients.
+The researchers carried out a descriptive cross-sectional study of patients hospitalized in the cardiology department from February 15, 2020, to May 15, 2021.
+They collected answers with a questionnaire, then entered and analyzed the data in Microsoft Excel using frequencies and averages.

 Key points

-• Only one-third of patients said they always received explanations about their condition and diagnosis.
+• Only 33% of patients said they always received explanations about their health condition and diagnosis.

 Disclosure